jg-digital-media/jgdm-100DaysOfCode/work/log/round-10.md

+# R10D6: Friday 28 October 2022

+Almost there with getting my IT setup back up to scratch!
+Did some added some new directories to the CSS Experiments project and fixed some issues with mt repositories not being up to date!

++ **Technologies Used** - HTML, CSS, WordPress, PHP

 # R10D5: Wednesday 26 October 2022

 Further work today getting styles in place for contact form 7 and main static form.
 Added an @extend directive for both use cases.